March 2, 2018, by Laura

-“No-one’s gonna come and knock on your door.
+“No-one’s going to come and knock on your door.
 Go and knock on their door.”

 All three speakers at this event were very forward.
 They had made many calls and emails to various publications asking for work experience.
-You may be rejected a hundred times, but the hundred and first call you make, could be the one that leads to an internship.
+You may be rejected a hundred times, but the 101st call you make could be the one that leads to an internship.

 5. Get a qualification